mogallagher/UPF-FATE-2026/upf-evaluation.md

 # 3. Asking questions

 * As a general rule, please, **do not e-mail theory or practice instructors**.
 One exception to this rule is to communicate a justified absence to a practice session to the practice instructor, attaching the related justification (e.g., a medical appointment).
-Please use Aula Global's forum when appropriate.

 * If you need help installing software or packages in your computer, please ask your classmates, for instance, through the Aula Global's forum.
 Instructors are not responsible for debugging your installation.
 As (future) data scientists, you should be able to install software on your own. **You are responsible for having the necessary software installed before the start of the practice session.**

-* Please use the "Notice board" for general questions, and the forums "Questions about theory" and "Questions about practices" for questions on theory and practices.
-If any question is not answered in the forum, you can e-mail the instructors and ask for an appointment.

-* Feel free to ask questions in English, Catalan, or Spanish, independently of the language of your group.
+* Please post on Aula Global's forum for questions about practices.
+This is for everyone's benefit :smile:.